Lead Unity Programmer in London

 Please be aware that while we would love to respond to every application we receive, due to high numbers we cannot guarantee this.
 We do however appreciate any time you invest into the application and will make sure to get in touch should anything in future more closely fit your skillset.

-Ryan looks after programmers particularly focusing on the VR/AR space.
+Ryan leads our dev team, focusing on scouting out the best programmers in the industry!
 We think he’s working here mostly get his hands on new Lord of the Rings VR experiences as soon as they come out although, with his level of knowledge, maybe he should be helping make them instead!
 He is one of the few people on the team that is a born and bred Brightonian.
 In fact he has never moved far - to the point where last time he moved, it was only 2 doors down from his old place!